 Changes of Program of Study requests should be submitted to the Office of Admissions and Records before the end of the Census Date (end of the Drop/Add Period) of a given term.
 After the Census Date, processing of requests for program changes may wait, for reporting reasons, until the beginning of advance registration for the following semester.
-A student should discuss any proposed changes in his/her program with his/her advisor.
+A student should discuss any proposed changes in his/her program with his/her advisor, and if applicable Financial Aid.